 Read on as we explore five New York City-based beauty companies that are treating their employees to perks as indulgent as the products themselves.

 Since its launch in 2010, Glossier has quickly become the millennial beauty brand.
 Its success can be attributed not only to its products but to its vibrant office culture.
 Glossier is a lifestyle, as much as it is a product line, and those values are certainly reflected in the way the company treats its employees.
 All employees are given four weeks of paid vacation (which Glossier encourages them to use every year).
 The company offers four months of parental leave for new parents as well as a subscription to Maven (a virtual health clinic).
 They also have several full-time, remote positions which creates even more opportunities for work-life balance.
-Browse some of their open roles below and click here to see more jobs at Glossier.
+Interested in working at Glossier?
+Check out their profile on BeautyForce to browse open roles as they’re posted.

 Founded in 1996, Bliss ignited a spa and skincare revolution with its cruelty-free products described as being ‘blissfully-free’ from parabens, phthalates, SLS, SLES, and other chemicals.
 With a belief that inner happiness leads to outward beauty, Bliss makes spa-powered skincare and body products for all budgets.
 They also ensure customers and corporate employees alike are relaxed and happy.
 Employees receive generous discounts on all spa services and products, paid vacation time and sick leave, and a comprehensive benefits package for all full-time team members.